 CELTA is suitable for those with little or no teaching experience.
 It is suitable for anyone who wishes to teach English as a foreign language to adults or work in ELT within the UK or overseas.
 A typical CELTA course will have candidates of all ages and from a variety of backgrounds.
 Most candidates see CELTA as the starting point of a long-term career in English language teaching.
 For students working on their gap year, CELTA is a passport to teaching overseas and an ideal way to travel the world whilst developing new skills.

 At the University of Worcester you can do CELTA as a full-time intensive course lasting 4 weeks or as an undergraduate module taken over 24 weeks (two semesters).
-An online CELTA will be offered from 2017 - more details to follow soon.
-Course content and assessments are the same for all options.
+Course content and assessments are the same for both options.

-Full-time courses run in June and July from 09:00 to 17:30, Monday to Friday - please see the fees and dates below for more details.
+The full-time course runs from 09:00 to 17:30, Monday to Friday - please see the fees and dates above for more details.
 The timetable for the undergraduate CELTA module varies and is made available towards the end of the previous academic year.
-Details for the online CELTA will be confirmed soon.

 The University of Worcester CELTA course is designed for people with little or no previous teaching experience.
 The aim of the course is to introduce you to the principles of effective language teaching and a range of practical skills for teaching English to adult learners.

 The course includes assessed teaching practice, observation of experienced teachers in the classroom and the completion of written assignments which focus on language learners, skills, language awareness and teaching.
 You will receive training and support from fully qualified and experienced ELT professionals.
 You will also have access to library resources including professional books, publications, multimedia titles and Internet access.